ollie-bruce/ms1-portfolio/README.md

 #### Features to implement

-* A method by which to embed Github projects in the development page similar to the videos in the videography page.
+* A method by which to embed GitHub projects in the development page similar to the videos in the videography page.
   * Not implemented in this version due to lack of JavaScript experience.

 ## Issues and bugs